Irgazin® DPP Orange

 Diketo-pyrrolo Pyrrole Orange

-This was an important synthetic orange for painters, but perhaps it may be less interesting for oil painters after some recent lightfastness research about mixing whites.
-We are especially grateful to Golden for bringing these issues to light in their recent testing on oil paints.
-It turns out that PO73 is surprisingly reactive to certain white pigments in oil painting.
-Were it not for the lightfastness issues, it could have been a possible alternative to the redder forms of Cadmium Orange, but it is less opaque and is also unfortunately a bit more sensitive than was once thought.
+As to the quirks of Pyrrole Orange, this was a shock as it is typically listed as ASTM I (excellent) in oil.
+We are especially grateful to Golden for bringing these issues to light in their recent testing on oil paints which takes into account several previously unaccounted-for variables.
+It turns out that PO73 is surprisingly reactive to certain white pigments (and/or binders) in oil painting.
+Were it not for the lightfastness issues, it could have been a possible alternative to the redder forms of Cadmium Orange, but Pyrrole Orange is unfortunately a bit more sensitive than was once thought.

 Depends on Variables in oils.
 Some pigment suppliers showed a pigment that fades slightly in tints.
 May be reactive to safflower oil, choice of mixing white in oil may be very important.